Last Updated on June 6, 2023 by The Noms

 A fantastic and easy cherry crostini appetizer for a party!
 If you need some cherry recipes, this is the one!

-There is a saying that necessity is the mother of invention, so when Mrs. Nom had to bring an appetizer to a mom’s night out event, this recipe was born!
-We have had a very busy week and hadn’t been to the grocery store in a while, so when Mrs. Nom glanced in the refrigerator and found goat cheese and cherries (originally planned for our next batch of brandied cherries) she ended up coming with a twist on a classic Italian dish that uses strawberries and balsamic vinegar to make a sweet tangy cherry crostini.
+There is a saying that necessity is the mother of invention, so when Leah had to bring an appetizer to a mom’s night out event, this recipe was born!
+We have had a very busy week and hadn’t been to the grocery store in a while, so when she glanced in the refrigerator and found goat cheese and cherries (originally planned for our next batch of brandied cherries) she ended up coming with a twist on a classic Italian dish that uses strawberries and balsamic vinegar to make a sweet tangy cherry crostini.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-Using goat cheese, 8-Year Aged Balsamic Vinegar and cherry topping on a crusty toasted crostini, the tangy balsamic cherry crostini were a popular dish among Mrs. Nom’s friends!
+Using goat cheese, Balsamic Vinegar and cherry topping on a crusty toasted crostini, the tangy balsamic cherry crostini were a popular dish among Leah’s friends!

 What Ingredients are Needed for this Cherry Recipes?